Inverse bubbles from broken supersymmetry

-Notice that for relatively weak PTs with $T_+ \simeq T_-$, $\delta e/\delta p \simeq 1/c_{s,-}^2$, with $c_{s,-}$ being the speed of sound in the broken phase, and Eq.\,\eqref{eq:crit_PT_gen} reduces to $\alpha_\theta$ as defined in Ref.~\cite{Giese:2020rtr}.
-In the special case of a strictly constant speed of sound, this definition further reduces to $\alpha_\theta$ as derived in the template $\mu \nu$ model, see Eq.\,\eqref{eq:alphaL} in Appendix \ref{app:munu}.
+Notice that for relatively weak PTs with $T_+ \simeq T_-$, $\delta e/\delta p \simeq 1/c_{s,-}^2$, with $c_{s,-}$ being the speed of sound in the broken phase, Eq.\,\eqref{eq:crit_PT_gen} reduces to $\alpha_\theta$ as defined in Ref.~\cite{Giese:2020rtr}.
+In the special case of a strictly constant speed of sound, one can refer to the template $\mu\nu$ model as introduced in Ref.\,\cite{Leitao:2014pda} to capture deviations from the relativistic fluid with $c_s^2 \neq 1/3$.
+In this case, our definition further reduces to $\alpha_\theta$ as derived within this template.
 Finally, when the speed of sound is $c_s^2 = 1/3$ as for a relativistic gas, this definition reduces to $\alpha_+$ as considered in Ref.~\cite{Barni:2024lkj}.